ZhuoyangLi329/ZhuoyangLi329.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in Department of Astronomy, Tsinghua University.
 My main research interest is cosmology.
-I am currently conducting research under the supervision of Dr. Cheng Li
+I am currently conducting research under the supervision of Prof. Cheng Li

-A data-driven personal website
+My recent research works
 ======
-tbd
+1. The two-point correlation function(2PCF) is a fundamental tool used in cosmology to study the large-scale structure of the universe by measuring how matter is clustered.
+Traditional 2PCF is obtained by dividing the distance range into spherical shells and calculating the density correlation within each shell.
+If we replace the spherical shells with an anisotropic shape(e.g a cylinder) , for correlation analysis, can it provide us with more cosmological information?
+We will use a fast algorithm called 'MRA-CS' , which enable us to explore the two point or higher order statistics efficiently in large data sets, to accomplish this task.
+For more information on this work, Please [click here](www.baidu.com).

 Getting started
 ======